 They also hijack the debate by trying to focus it on irrelevant topics.
 Their argument that grazing can improve soil nutrients is a good example.
 There’s no evidence it improves the soil, and a lack of soil nutrients isn’t the primary limiting factor for vegetation in the arid West, it’s the lack of rain, and rain doesn’t follow the hoof.

 They even go so far as to completely ignore science.
 They like to claim, for example, that cattle hoof action is good for the soil because it compacts it so that it doesn’t get washed away.
 There’s plenty of research, however, that shows soil compaction is a bad thing because it prevents rain from infiltrating the ground and thus increases runoff and erosion.
-At other times they claim that hoof action is good because it chops up the soil, which helps seeds to germinate.
-But pulverized soil also increases runoff and erosion.
+At other times they claim that hoof action is good because it chops up the soil, which helps seeds germinate.
+But pulverized soil also increases runoff and erosion, and seed germination is dependent upon timely precipitation.

 HRM advocates also like to claim that high forage utilization rates are good because plants are stimulated to regrow when they’re grazed.
 Like most HRM nonsense, it sounds good but it’s not true in arid environments.
 It’s often been said, for example, that Arizona, like much of the arid West, is a land of perpetual drought, interrupted by an occasional wet year.
 The vegetation, along with the wildlife that depend upon it, have to survive the dry years so they can take advantage of the infrequent wet ones.
 This means livestock numbers must be modest enough to ensure conservative forage utilization rates.
 As one Forest Service range conservationist pointed out to me, “What happens if it doesn’t rain?”